EtherealEngine/etherealengine-docs/docs/2_creator/4_development/5_behave_graph.md

 But there can be multiple inputs to a flow input socket

 To play the graph click on the play graph button

 Well done, outputs to the log can be seen in the dev tools console

 TODO: add pictures

 3. Code Overview:

 Node Types

 * Events You can implement arbitrary events that start execution: Start, Tick
 * Actions You can implement actions that trigger animations, scene scene variations, or update internal state: Log, Play Gltf animation, Play Audio, Play Video, etc
-* Logic You can do arithmetic, trigonometry as well as vector operations and string manipulation: Add, Subtract, Multiply, Divide, Pow, Exp, Log, Log2, Log10, Min, Max, Round, Ceil, Floor, Sign, Abs, Trunc, Sqrt, Negate, And, Or, Not, ==, >, >=, &lt;, &lt;=, isNan, isInfinity, concat, includes.
+* Logic You can do arithmetic, trigonometry as well as vector operations and string manipulation: Add, Subtract, Multiply, Divide, Pow, Exp, Log, Log2, Log10, Min, Max, Round, Ceil, Floor, Sign, Abs, Trunc, Sqrt, Negate, And, Or, Not, ==, >, >=, <, <=, isNan, isInfinity, concat, includes.
 * Queries You can query the state from the system.
 * Flow Control Control execution flow using familiar structures: Branch, Delay, Debounce, Throttle, FlipFlop, Sequence, Gate, MultiGate, DoOnce, DoN, ForLoop
 * Variables You can create, set and get variable values.